Talbot turns in 2nd straight shutout, Oilers blank Kings 2-0

 The Kings had a power play late in the third, but were unable to get anything past Talbot.

+''It's a huge win,'' Draisaitl said. ''We play in our division quite a bit more down the stretch and this was a great step for us to try and separate ourselves from the rest.''

 NOTES: The Oilers lead the five-game season series 2-1.
 The next time the teams face each other is March 28, also in Edmonton. ...
 Quick was pulled after giving up two goals on seven shots during a 5-2 loss in Calgary on Sunday. ...
-Talbot made his league-high 65th start of the season.
-His seven shutouts are the most for an Oilers goalie since Tommy Salo in 2001-02.
+Talbot's seven shutouts this season are the most for an Oilers goalie since Tommy Salo in 2001-02.

 UP NEXT